UUID v4 Generator Online | Bulk GUIDs with Web Crypto

 How UUID v4 Generation Works

-UUID v4 is a 128-bit identifier with 122 bits of randomness.
+UUID v4 is a 128-bit identifier with 122 random bits.
 Version and variant bits are fixed according to RFC 4122.

-This tool uses crypto.getRandomValues() to generate cryptographically secure random numbers directly in your browser.
+This tool uses crypto.getRandomValues() to generate cryptographically strong random numbers directly in your browser.

 Frequently Asked Questions